Selection and the Distribution of Female Hourly Wages in the U.S: Appendix

-Following FVV, inference is based on the weighted bootstrap (Praestgaard and Wellner 1993).
-This method obtains the bootstrap version of the estimator of interest by repeating all the estimation steps including sampling weights drawn from a nonnegative distribution.
+}{ Following FVV, inference is based on the weighted bootstrap (Praestgaard and Wellner 1993).
+This method obtains the bootstrap version of the estimator of interest by repeating all the estimation steps including sampling weights drawn from a nonnegative distribution with mean and variance equal to one (e.g., standard exponential). }